 - High-quality seafood, local specialties, and refreshing drinks

 - Exciting Tuna cutting demonstrations by professional chefs

 Join our Tsukiji Fish Market tour!

 We offer special walking tours in Tsukiji Fish Market!
 Let’s explore the Tsukiji outer market with our friendly English guide where you can try best quality seafood as well as a variety of other food options.
 You will also be able to get to know Japan’s culinary culture, or even take a memorable Sushi making class with the help of professional Sushi chef!

 Check below for more details:

 2. Nakamise Dori

 Nakamise Dori is a lively shopping street located in the Asakusa area of Tokyo.
 It is one of Japan’s oldest shopping streets which stretches approximately 250 meters back and leads up to the Senso-ji Temple, the oldest Buddhist temple in Tokyo.
 It is home to about 90 shops and stalls that sell a variety of products ranging from traditional handcrafts to small key chains perfect for souvenirs.
-You can also find an endless array of food options such as Japanese traditional snacks and sweets which have been loved as locals’ favorite for many years.
+You can also find an endless array of food options such as Japanese traditional snacks and sweets which have been loved as locals’ favorites for many years.